lsst/display_firefly/doc/index.rst

 Installing with eups distrib install
 ------------------------------------

-To check for published distributions of `display_firefly`:
+To check for published distributions of `display_firefly`, use

 .. code-block:: shell
     :name: eups-distrib-list